abkhur/civicecho-site/README.md

 ## 🧩 Features (So Far)

-- 🎯 Location-aware bill targeting (VA, MD, NC, CA beta support)
+- 🎯 Location-aware bill targeting
 - ✍️ GPT-generated email drafts with your stance & context
 - 📬 Option to send emails directly to reps (in progress)
 - 🔒 Zero tracking, zero cookies, zero shady business